markbirss/Tab5-as-USB-keyboard/README.md

 ### 📐 2x5 Interface Pinout (P1 Connector)
 When breaking out connections without the Tab5 mainboard, you will be tapping directly into the dual-row **2x5 interface connector (P1)** located on the keyboard module alignment slot.
 To trace the trace lines or find specific pin arrays, verify with the official wiring diagrams available via the [M5Stack Tab5 Keyboard Schematic Sheet](https://docs.m5stack.com/en/tab5/Tab5_Keyboard).

-You are only connecting 3V3, GND, SCL, SDA and INT
+You are only connecting 3V3, GND, SCL, SDA and INT.

 <img width="565" height="367" alt="image" src="https://github.com/user-attachments/assets/11e6cd90-2d4c-434f-9c31-fe18a08fe2b3" />

 ---

-## 🔌 Understanding Your Board's Dual micro USB Ports
+## 🔌 Understanding Your Board's Dual USB-C Ports

 The ESP32-S3 DevKit houses two separate USB interfaces:
 1. **USB-to-UART Port**: Wired to an onboard CP210x chip.
 Connect this to your PC to upload your firmware binary and track live telemetry logs in the PlatformIO Serial Monitor.